 USD/JPY: Japanese Yen Trading On A Weaker Footing This Morning

-In the Asian session, at GMT0400, the pair is trading at 117.38, with the USD trading 0.32% higher against the JPY from Friday’s close.
+In the Asian session, at GMT0400, the pair is trading at 115.06, with the USD trading 0.28% higher against the JPY from yesterday’s close.

-Amid a holiday observed in Japan today, investors will eye Japan’s consumer confidence index for December, scheduled to release tomorrow.
+Going ahead, traders will focus on Japan’s machine orders, tertiary industry index, machine tool orders and industrial production data, all due to release next week.

-The currency pair is trading above its 20 Hr and 50 Hr moving averages.
+The currency pair is trading above its 20 Hr moving average and showing convergence with its 50 Hr moving average.